minrk/binder-requirements/README.md

 A Binder-compatible repo with a `requirements.txt` file.

-This is specifically only used for automated testing of mybinder.org deployments
+This is specifically only used for automated testing of mybinder.org deployments.